wp-plugins/zotpress/readme.txt

 == Description ==

 Zotpress displays your Zotero citations on Wordpress.
-It also extends the basic meta functionality offered by Zotero by allowing you to add a thumbnail image to your citations.
+It also extends the basic meta functionality offered by Zotero by allowing you to add thumbnail images to your citations.

 Zotero is a community-based cross-platform citation manager that integrates with your browser and word processor.